tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 # The Ideal of the Random Oracle

-A *random oracle* is not really something that exists.
-Rather, it is a technique we use when modelling security.
-We model some component of a Cryptographic scheme *as* a random oracle, in order to study the security of that scheme.
+A *random oracle* is not really something that exists: it is a *technique* we use to reason about security.
+We model some component of a Cryptographic scheme *as* a random oracle, and study the security of that scheme with this model.
+We often say that some scheme is secure "in the random oracle model", when talking about security proofs made using this technique.

 ## Example: Hybrid Encryption

 As an example, let's consider a scheme using *hybrid encryption*.
-We'll combine a Diffie-Hellman key-exchange, with a symmetric encryption scheme, in order to create an *asymmetric* encryption scheme.
+We'll combine a Diffie-Hellman key-exchange, with a symmetric encryption scheme, to create an *asymmetric* encryption scheme.

 The private key will be a scalar $x \in \mathbb{F}_q$, and the associated public key will be the point
 ${X := x \cdot G \in \mathbb{G}}$.

-Encrypting a message can be describe with three steps
+Encrypting a message can be described with three steps:

-1. Generate a random key-pair $(e, E := e \cdot G)$, and obtain the shared secret ${S := e \cdot X}$.
+1. Generate a random key pair $(e, E := e \cdot G)$, and obtain the shared secret ${S := e \cdot X}$.
 2. Derive a symmetric key $k$ from this secret.
 3. Encrypt the message $m$ using $k$, to obtain $c$.
 Join $c$ with $E$ to produce the ciphertext $(E, c)$.